packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * Synchronization:
     * Keeps teams, their members, and access permissions in sync with your GitHub organisation
     * The default repository permissions on Github is used to grant members access to your repositories
-* Code Credentials: GitHub API Token
+* Code Credentials: GitHub App or GitHub API Token
 * Webhooks: Code changes, releases, created repositories, team creation or member changes

 #### GitHub Enterprise
 * OAuth: Users authenticate on Private Packagist with their GitHub accounts.
 Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/github-integration-setup.md) for enterprise.
 * Synchronization:
     * Keeps team members and access permissions in sync with your GitHub Enterprise organisations
+    * The default repository permissions on Github is used to grant members access to your repositories
 * Code Credentials: GitHub API Token
 * Webhooks: Code changes, releases, created repositories, team creation or member changes

-#### Bitbucket.org / Cloud
+#### Bitbucket Cloud (bitbucket.org)
-* OAuth: Users authenticate on Private Packagist with their Bitbucket.org accounts
+* OAuth: Users authenticate on Private Packagist with their Bitbucket accounts
 * Synchronization:
     * Keeps groups, their members, and access permissions in sync with your Bitbucket team
 * Code Credentials: Bitbucket API Key or Bitbucket App Password
 * Webhooks: Code changes and releases

 #### Bitbucket Server / Stash
-* OAuth: Users authenticate on Private Packagist with their Bitbucket accounts.
+* OAuth: Users authenticate on Private Packagist with their Bitbucket Server accounts.
 Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/bitbucket-server-integration-setup.md) for enterprise.
 * Synchronization:
-    * Keeps users and access permissions in sync with your Bitbucket projects
+    * Keeps users and access permissions in sync with your Bitbucket Server projects
     * Individual collaborators aren't supported
 * Code Credentials: personal access token which are available since Bitbucket Server 5.5 or username and password for older versions
 * Webhooks: Code changes and releases